webiny/groundfog-training/README.md

 A few notes before we begin:

-- custom plugins are contained in the [packages](./packages) folder.
+- custom plugins are contained in the `packages` folder of each topic branch
-- repo is organized in branches to help you navigate the examples by workshop topic.
+- this repository is organized in topic branches, to help you navigate the examples by workshop topic
+- each presenter will inform you which branch they're working on, so you can switch accordingly

 ## Project Setup